-The program consists of 7 foundational courses and a field experience course.
+The program consists of foundational courses and a field experience course.
 The field experience course requires a total of 30 hours of observation and demonstration in an approved school classroom.
 Each course is 8 weeks in length except for the field experience (16 weeks) and is presented in either an online or mixed-mode format.
-Summer face-to-face intensives are also available on Osceola and West campuses for the 7 foundational courses.
+Summer face-to-face intensives are also available on Osceola and West campuses for foundational courses.

 Students who are not in a full-time teaching position or working as a full-time teacher's aide or paraprofessional will have to complete 5 hours of volunteer hours in a K-12 setting per 8 week term (not per course) for mixed-mode courses.
 The exception is when students are enrolled in the field experience course.
 Information about how to complete these volunteer hours will be communicated to students by their instructors at the beginning of the term.
 Each course can require 10-12 hours of work outside of class.
 Students usually are allowed to take 2 courses per 8 week term.

 We also offer fully-online courses, but if students are not full-time teachers or para-professionals, then they must complete 10 hours of observation in a public, private, or charter school for each 8 week term that they are registered for an online course.
 Information about the observation will be provided by instructors about the observation requirements.
 These courses are intensive and require the completion of several projects and research assignments along with readings, group work, and quizzes.
 Each course can require 10-12 hours of work outside of class.
 By taking 2 courses at a time, it is possible to complete the program in two or three semesters depending on the start term, but it may take longer.
 Passing all of the FTCE Exams and building an EPI portfolio are necessary to complete the program.
 Please refer to Courses link for more information regarding courses.